-I work with two women owned casting companies on the west coast.
-Jena Hounshell, San Francisco, CA and Outcast & Company, Seattle, WA.
+I work with a women owned casting company, Jena Hounshell Casting in San Francisco, CA and Outcast & Company in Seattle, WA.
 The casting grain (silver, gold, brass & yellow bronze) is from United Precious Metal Refining, Inc., they are certified by the EICC - GeSI (Electronics Industry Citizenship Coalition and the Global e-Sustainability Initiative) as a "Conflict-Free" Smelter.

 Fossils are often formed by pseudomorphic replacement of the remains by mineral matter.
 These include fossil coral, fossil fern, petrified wood, dinosaur bone and other fossilized organisms.
 The organic materials have been mineralized - replaced and infilled by quartz, opal, calcite, pyrite or other minerals.
 Although the material itself is not organic, it does preserve an organic structure.

 Tiger’s Eye is a variety of macrocrystalline quartz known for its striking chatoyancy i.e., the luminous iridescent streaks of reflected light.
 It’s thought to be a pseudomorph of Quartz, formed as layers of fibrous Crocidolite were replaced by Chalcedony Quartz.
 A later theory proposes a simultaneous growth of the minerals through a crack-seal vein-filling process.
 In either case, iron from the decomposed Crocidolite oxidized to a rich golden brown color, and the reflection of light on the fibers produces the iridescent chatoyant quality.